 Those who enjoy Kombucha report that it increases energy, speeds up digestion, and eliminates toxins.
 In addition, it may also boost immunity, curb cravings for sugar and alcohol, lowers high blood pressure and reduces the risk of heart disease, and could also help prevent cancer.

 Kombucha’s unique flavor profile makes it the perfect cocktail mixer.
 It’s also delicious on its own as a mocktail for those avoiding alcohol.
 Even though it does contain trace amounts of alcohol, it is non-intoxicating and in fact, many report it reduces alcohol cravings and helps minimize hangovers due to the presence of organic acids that support a healthy liver and B vitamins.

 Here are some great combinations of kombucha cocktails, but you can come up with your own.

-When combining kombucha with another liquid, such as fruit juice, use slightly less.
+When combining kombucha with another liquid, such as fruit juice (THRIVE, AMZ), use slightly less.
 Taste the different flavors of kombucha, then mix in fresh herbs, smashed fruit, and spices as you please.
 Then add your favorite liquor!
 We suggest 1 jigger of alcohol to 6oz of Kombucha, then adjust from there to your taste preference.